HonestoJago/MancerMate/README.md

 Note: The bot automatically creates the `textgen`, `preloads`, and `chat_logs` directories if they don't already exist, so you don't need to manually create them.

+### A Note re: NSFW
+HonestoJago here - Mancer is an extremely cool company and their LLMs are NOT censored, so please be aware of that.
+If you intend to make a bot that is NSFW, remember to create an 18+ Discord channel and abide by all relevant TOS.

+If you just want to create fun, interesting SFW bots, just prompt carefully and supervise the bot to make sure people in your server don't break through your censors.
+I'll add more about this later.

 ## Future Plans

 We're continuously working to improve MancerMate!
 Here are some of our upcoming enhancements: